 If you post consistently and the content makes people react to that, then you may eventually attract even more followers.
 And that’s a double win.

-In a world on fast-forward all the time, where people can’t stop scrolling, be the one who makes all users stop, click and discover your content.
+In a world that lives on fast-forward all the time, where people can’t stop scrolling, be the one who makes all users stop, click and discover your content.

-For this to happen, you need to come up with really engaging ideas and put them into posts.
+For this to happen, you need to come up with really engaging ideas and turn them into posts.

 To calculate your LinkedIn's posts CTR, you have to divide the total number of clicks by the total number of posts’ impressions.

 When the audience clicks on a link in your post, they do so to find out more about that particular idea developed in your post.